Ozone Generators and Safety

 The new piece of information to add is that if you have chemical sensitivities, COPD, or are recovering from toxic mold exposure, you *might* have a reaction to ozone.
 Why do I say “might”?
 Because after posting about this in my group two other people with severe chemical sensitivities say that they use ozone to clean the air in their homes, have had no problems, and are super grateful to have ozone cleaning their cold plunge water because they cannot use chlorine.

 Two other families separately reported coughing and wheezing after starting to use ozone for their cold plunge.
-One setup was inside the basement of a home, and the other was outside on a covered patio.
-We were unable to determine direct causation but stopped using ozone to err on the side of safety.
+One setup was inside the basement of a home (NEVER RUN OZONE INSIDE!!), and the other was OUTSIDE on a covered patio.
+They were unable to determine direct causation but stopped using ozone to err on the side of safety.

 The Basics